wipmoore/wipmoore.github.io/_posts/2021-08-11-Rust-language-notesw.markdown

 ## Memory safety

 - You decide the lifetime of each value __Rust__ will free the memory and other resources belonging to the value at a point that is under your control.

-- A program can never use a pointer to an object after it has been dropped so long as you do not use an unsafe code.
+- A program can never use a pointer to an object after it has been dropped so long as you do not use any unsafe code.

 ## Ownership